 Why you should care about localization

-If you look at statistics like these, but also just if you look at a map, or at numbers of consumers in different countries, it should become clear that you are undoubtedly excluding millions of potential customers if you don't localize - simple math.
+Look at statistics like these, a map, or the numbers of consumers in different countries.
+It should become clear that you are undoubtedly excluding millions of potential customers if you don't localize.

 - While a great number of people have a basic command of the English language and are generally able to use most products because they adhere to certain norms (expectations on how interfaces work and so on), the majority of the world does not speak English as a native or even second language.

-- In the world of apps and software, small things matter, so customers will know if you put effort into this and the product really "speaks" their language.
+- Small things matter in the world of apps and software, so customers will know if you put effort into this and if the product really "speaks" their language.

-- Compared to the massive increase in revenue that would come from access to additional markets around the globe, the investment in localization to a few additional languages is minor.
+- Compared to the massive increase in revenue from access to additional global markets, the investment in localization to a few additional languages is minor.

-- Localization is not witchcraft, all it requires is good planning, and an understanding of its importance to the people most important to your business: your customers and potential customers.
+- Localization is not witchcraft - it requires good planning and an understanding of its significance to the people most important to your business: your customers and potential customers.

-Lastly, LingoHub can help with the entire localization workflow of your product development process.
-Talk to us or try it out, together we want to make sure getting your product out to millions of users worldwide is not a hassle and won’t cost unnecessary overhead.
+Lastly, Lingohub can help with the entire localization workflow of your product development process.
+Talk to us or try it out, and together we will get your product out to millions of users worldwide.